uwgraphics/relaxed_ik/README.md

 Welcome to RelaxedIK!
 This solver implements the methods discussed in our paper <i> RelaxedIK: Real-time Synthesis of Accurate and Feasible Robot Arm Motion </i> (http://www.roboticsproceedings.org/rss14/p43.html)

-Video of presentation at RSS 2018: https://youtu.be/bih5e9MHc88?t=737
+Video of presentation at RSS 2018 (RelaxedIK part starts around 12:00) : https://youtu.be/bih5e9MHc88?t=737

 RelaxedIK is an inverse kinematics (IK) solver designed for robot platforms such that the conversion